 When you have gone through all the work with planning and segmenting users, it’s time to segment your content—i.e. matching content with users.
 Whether it’s an article, topic page, image, service description, video, ads, or something else, it needs to find an audience, the right audience.

 This could be done by simply tagging your content in your digital experience platform in a rather straightforward process: if it fits tea lovers, tag it with “tea”, if it fits coffee lovers, tag it with “coffee.”
 Also remember to have regular quality checks, to ensure that your content is correctly tagged and up-to-date.

-Without going into detail, machine learning, i.e. artificial intelligence (AI), could be used in personalisation and smart content, too.
-In this approach, a piece of software recognises patterns across content and users over time, and then tries to automatically predict what content might be the perfect match for your visitors.
+Without going into detail, machine learning, i.e. artificial intelligence (AI), could be used in personalization and smart content, too.
+In this approach, a piece of software recognizes patterns across content and users over time, and then tries to automatically predict what content might be the perfect match for your visitors.

 Don’t over-use smart content.
-Heavy personalisation can confuse users, rather than help them.
-A matching might be totally wrong, or you have the issue of sharing what you think is a static piece of content, as mentioned earlier.
+Heavy personalization can confuse users, rather than help them.
+A matching might be totally wrong, or you have the issue of users sharing what they think is a static piece of content (which in reality is dynamic), as mentioned earlier.
 If you are going to use it widely, reserve it for your logged-in users, if possible.

-Find out more: 5 reasons to choose Enonic as your CMS »
+Find out more: Reasons to choose Enonic as your CMS »

 Examples of smart content solutions

 An exciting new innovation on the smart content front is a so-called “customer data platform.”
 This is a central hub gathering and using data from the various systems of your organization, like CRM, CMS, DAM, and ERP.

 This kind of platform assists you in building profiles, handling privacy, as well as battling silos.
 An example is Apache Unomi, an open-source customer data platform.
 With this powerful tool you can e.g. request information on all segmented profiles, like those interested in insurance.